ipfabric/docs/docs/overview/index.md

 ### Supported Virtualization Platforms

 For deploying the IP Fabric appliance, we recommend using either VMware ESXi or vSphere.
-For more information, please see [OVA Distribution Details](deployment/ova_details.md).
+For more information, please see [Deploying IP Fabric Virtual Machine (VM) -- OVA Distribution Details](../platform_first_steps/01-deployment.md#ova-distribution-details).

 It is also possible to run IP Fabric on any other virtualization platform using our qcow2/OVA images, but we can provide only limited support for those platforms.